simularium/simularium-website/.github/ISSUE_TEMPLATE/ux_issue.md

 ### Details
 _Provide any important background, context, known challenges, technical risks, or unknowns, etc_

-_Thank you for the feedback!_

-## Below line is for internal team use
+## Fields below are for internal team use

 ### User Story
 As a _[type of user]_, I want to _[goal]_, so that _[benefit]_.